How to Use Multiple IF Conditions in Excel (3 Examples)

 =IF(OR(AND(C6>=40, D6>=50), AND(C6>=35, D6>=45)), "Pass", "Fail")

-• Then, the above commands return the value Pass in cell E6.
+• The formula will return the value Pass in cell E6.

 Insert Both AND & OR Logic with Multiple IF Conditions

-• After that, drag the Fill Handle tool from cell E6 to E10.
+• Drag the Fill Handle tool from cell E6 to E10 to fill down the formula.

 Read More: Excel IF Function with 3 Conditions

-Until now, we have seen how to use multiple IF conditions in excel with AND/OR functions.
-In this example, we will learn how we can use multiple IF conditions with another function.
-In the following dataset, we have marks of 3 students in five subjects.
-We will set the status of students based on total marks.
-To do this example we will use the SUM function.
+Until now, we’ve explored how to use multiple IF conditions in Excel with AND/OR functions.
+In this example, we’ll learn how to combine multiple IF conditions with another function.
+Consider the following dataset, which contains marks for three students in five subjects.
+Our goal is to set the status of each student based on their total marks.
+To achieve this, we’ll use the SUM function.

 Apply Multiple IF Conditions with Different Excel Functions

-• Secondly, insert the following formula in that cell:
+• Enter the following formula in that cell:

 =IF(SUM(C6:C10)>=350, "Good", IF(SUM(C6:C10)>=300, "Satisfactory", "Poor "))